Double Cross (novel)

-Double Cross is the 13th novel in the Alex Cross series featuring Detective Alex Cross by James Patterson.
+Double Cross is the 13th novel in James Patterson's Alex Cross series featuring Detective Alex Cross.
 It was released on November 13, 2007.

-On December 2, 2007 Double Cross became the number 1 best seller in The New York Times.
+On December 2, 2007, Double Cross became number 1 on the New York Times bestseller list.

 Plot

 Four years prior to the beginning of the story, Kyle Craig is sent to prison for his crimes in Roses Are Red and Violets Are Blue and swears revenge upon Detective Alex Cross, who was responsible for his capture.

-In the present day, Alex Cross is on a date with police officer, Brianna 'Bree' Stone, when they are interrupted by the news of crime-writer author Tess Olsen's death.
+In the present day, Alex is on a date with police officer Brianna 'Bree' Stone, when they are interrupted by the news of crime-writer author Tess Olsen's death.
 Upon arriving in Washington, D.C., Alex decides to help, even though he is no longer a detective.
 The investigators find a Hallmark greeting card and a tape featuring the killer throwing Olsen from a balcony in her apartment.
 In the video, the killer turns toward the camera and says "In your honor."
 Alex, Bree, and John Sampson, Alex's best friend and co-worker, discover that the footage of the murder was used twice.
 Later, the murderer goes to a play and kills Matthew Jay Walker, an actor, and posts videos of his murders on the internet.
 Alex realizes that the murderer wants an audience, and therefore is nicknamed "DCAK" (an abbreviation of "DC Audience Killer").
 At his psychology practice, Alex talks to Sandy Quinlan, a sex-crazed woman and meets another patient, Anthony Demao.
 Anthony is a war-veteran who killed his partner, Matthew, after Matthew had ordered him to due to his terminal health.

 As the murders get more serious, Alex decides to once again work with the DC Metropolitan Police Department while continuing his work as a psychologist.
 It becomes apparent that the DCAK role-plays as a different alter-ego during each murder.
 The killer sets up multiple websites featuring footage, pictures, and messages from him and his victims.
 In a federal prison in Colorado, Kyle Craig receives a visit from his lawyer, Mason Wainwright.
 Wainwright puts on a human-like mask of Kyle's face and gives one with his face to Kyle, allowing Kyle to escape and Mason to stay in his place.
 Wainwright dies shortly afterward.
 Alex learns of Craig's escape and goes to Florence where he reviews footage of Olsen interviewing Kyle for her latest book.
 Back in D.C., FBI agent, Brian 'Kitz' Kitzmiller is assigned to help Sampson, Bree, and Alex.
 A DCAK copycat, wearing a Richard Nixon mask, kidnaps a teen couple.
 The copycat killer kills the boy, while the girl is run over.
 Meanwhile, Kyle visits his mother, who he blames for letting his father beat Kyle as a child.
 Kyle steals money from his mother, then shoots and kills her.